camilziane/debugpy-attacher/README.md

 | `debugpyAttacher.showRulerDecorations` | `true` | Show visual indicators for attach regions in the overview ruler. |
 | `debugpyAttacher.defaultPort` | `5678` | Default port for the "Insert Attach Code" command. |

+You can set default options in `launch.json` with a config named `debugpy-attacher-default`.
+On attach the port will be overwritten, the other options get reused.
+This makes it easy to e.g. set `pathMappings`.

 ## 🎮 Commands

 Access these commands via `Cmd+Shift+P` (Mac) or `Ctrl+Shift+P` (Windows/Linux):